Mohammadi Group

 Mohammadi Group (মোহাম্মদী গ্রুপ) is a Bangladeshi diversified conglomerate based in Dhaka with a focus on the garments industry.
-It was founded by Anisul Huq.
-Rubana Huq is the managing director of Mohammadi Group.
-Navidul Haq is a director of the Mohammadi Group.
+It was founded by Annisul Huq.
+Rubana Huq is the Chairperson of Mohammadi Group.
+Navidul Huq is a Managing Director of the Mohammadi Group.

 History

-Mohammadi Group was established in 1986 by Anisul Huq.
-It started with a single factory that had 500 workers.
-Before that Haq was working as the managinf director of the Mohammadi Group of Companies Limited.
-The other founders of the group were Faruk-Al-Nasir and Habib Rahman.
+Mohammadi Group was established in 1986 by Annisul Huq.
+It started with a single factory that had 52 workers.
+Before that Huq was working as the managing director of the Mohammadi Group of Companies Limited.
+The other founders of the group were Faruk-Al-Nasir and Habibur Rahman.

-Anisul Huq, Chairman of Mohammadi Group, contested the Bangladesh Garment Manufacturers and Exporters Association president election in 1998.
+Annisul Huq, Chairman of Mohammadi Group, contested the Bangladesh Garment Manufacturers and Exporters Association president election in 1998.

 In 1999, Mohammadi Group established TechnoVista Limited.
-In 2000, Anisul Huq said that the garments industry was losing 2 billion taka a day due to strike (hartal) in Chittagong.
+In 2000, Annisul Huq said that the garments industry was losing 2 billion taka a day due to strike (hartal) in Chittagong.

 The Mohammadi Limited (Sample) was established as a sample making factory for the group in 2002.
 It also established Mohammadi Fashion Sweaters Limited in Khilkhet Kha para.

 Mohammadi Group established a garment factory called Mohammadi Group Limited in 2003.
 Its clients include Costco, ECI New York, H&M, Haggar Clothing, Perry Ellis, Primark, Sears, Springfield, and Walmart.
 The Government of Denmark provided 26.5 million taka to Technovista Limited through the Danida Private Sector Development Programme.
-The ambassador of Denmark to Bangladesh, Niels Severin Munk, and chairman of Mohammadi Group Anisul Haq.
+The ambassador of Denmark to Bangladesh, Niels Severin Munk, and chairman of Mohammadi Group Annisul Huq.

 The Group established Desh Energy Limited in 2005.
 It owns Desh Cambridge Kumargaon Power Company Limited which operates a 10 megawatt powerplant at Kumargaon.
 It also owns Desh Energy Chandpur Power Company Limited which operates a 200 megawatt powerplant in Chandpur District.
 MG Knit Flair Limited was established in 2005 in Gazipur District.
 MG Sweater Sample was established in Khilkhet Kha para in 2005.
 Mohammadi Group established MG Shirtex Limited in 2005.
 It clients include Costco, H&M, Sears, and Walmart.
-From December 2005 to July 2006, Anisul Haq, Chairman of Mohammadi Group, was the president of the Bangladesh Garment Manufacturers and Exporters Association.
+From December 2005 to July 2006, Annisul Huq, Chairman of Mohammadi Group, was the president of the Bangladesh Garment Manufacturers and Exporters Association.

 TechnoVista Limited created a joint venture called BordingVista Limited with Boarding group, a company of Denmark, in 2007 which was later renamed to Fiftytwo Digital Limited in 2019.
 In 2007, teams from project D-Youth visited the group in Nikunja.
-In 2007, Bangladesh Garment Manufacturers and Exporters Association nominated chairman of Mohammadi Group Anisul Haq to be president of Federation of Bangladesh Chambers of Commerce & Industries.
+In 2007, Bangladesh Garment Manufacturers and Exporters Association nominated chairman of Mohammadi Group Annisul Huq to be president of Federation of Bangladesh Chambers of Commerce & Industries.